 Like any responsible water system, our mission is to provide the highest quality drinking water possible.
 Aging infrastructure presents challenges to drinking water safety, and continuous improvement is needed to maintain the quality of life we desire for today and for the future.
-In the past year the well line between wells 2 and 3 was replaced with 4 inch ductile iron pipe.
+In this past year we replaced both of our water softener units, and our finished water pumps.
 When considering the high value we place on water, it is truly a bargain to have water service that protects public health, and provides us with the high-quality of life we enjoy.